Mioke/swift-concurrency-support/README.md

 }
 ```

+### `SemaphoreActor`

-* `SemaphoreActor`: A semaphore implemented by `actor`, can be used to limit the number of concurrent operations or protect data.
+A semaphore implemented by `actor`, can be used to limit the number of concurrent operations or protect data.

 ```swift
 let semaphore = SemaphoreActor(value: 0)